nvdaes/placeMarkers/readme.md

 ## Changes for 2.0 ##
 * Added options to save and delete different searches for each file.
+* Fixed reported bug: now mbcs is used to decode the path for place markers.

 ## Changes for 1.0 ##
 * Initial version.